hashicorp/terraform-provider-azurerm/website/docs/r/iot_time_series_insights_reference_data_set.html.markdown

 * `name` - (Required) Specifies the name of the Azure IoT Time Series Insights Reference Data Set.
 Changing this forces a new resource to be created.
 Must be globally unique.

-* `resource_group_name` - (Required) The name of the resource group in which to create the Azure IoT Time Series Insights Reference Data Set.

-* `environment_name` - (Required) The name of the Azure IoT Time Series Insights Environment in which to create the Azure IoT Time Series Insights Reference Data Set.
+* `time_series_insights_environment_id` - (Required) The resource ID of the Azure IoT Time Series Insights Environment in which to create the Azure IoT Time Series Insights Reference Data Set.
 Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.